Everyday Heroes in Ukraine Rescue 14,000 Children and Families with Support of Children’s Charity

 Begin to Build a Relationship

 We know you care about where your money goes and how it is used.
 Connect with this organization’s leadership in order to begin to build this important relationship.
-Your email will be sent directly to this organization’s Director of Development and/or Executive Director.
+Your email will be sent directly to this organization’s director of development and/or Executive Director.

 The Hicker Family

-Leslie L. Alexander Foundation, Inc.
+Venable Foundation, Inc.